LeonardA-L/techio-what-new-in-node-8/markdowns/post.md

 -----------

 These are the key features in this release but Node 8.0.0 comes with other new features.
 Have fun checking them out and [reading the official release note](https://nodejs.org/en/blog/release/v8.0.0/).
-Please feel free to contriubte to this lesson!